Samuel and Etta Wexler Professor of Economic History and Department Chair

 Michael T. Rock is the Samuel and Etta Wexler Professor of Economic History at Bryn Mawr College, USA.
-His published research focuses on the environment and development, democracy and development, and the role of industrial policy in the second tier newly industrializing economies of Southeast Asia.
+His published research focuses on the environment and development in East Asia, democracy and development in Northeast and Southeast Asia, and the role of industrial policy in the second tier newly industrializing economies of Southeast Asia.

-His work has appeared in World Development, Development Policy Review, Ecological Economics, the Journal of Environment and Development, Local Environment, the Journal of Industrial Ecology, the Journal of International Development, the Journal of Development Studies, the Bulletin of Indonesian Economic Studies, Competition and Change, the American Behavioral Scientist, and Studies in Comparative International Development.
+His work has appeared in numerous journals including the Journal of East Asian Studies, World Development, Development Policy Review, Ecological Economics, the Journal of Environment and Development, Local Environment, the Journal of Industrial Ecology, the Journal of International Development, the Journal of Development Studies, the Bulletin of Indonesian Economic Studies, Competition and Change, the American Behavioral Scientist, and Studies in Comparative International Development.

-His most recent books include one published by Oxford University Press titled Industrial Transformation in the Developing World which focuses on policy integration in developing East Asia or the integration of industrial technological upgrading policies with industrial environmental improvement policies and a second jointly published by Resources for the Future and the Institute for Southeast Asian Studies titled Pollution Control in East Asia which examines the degree to which governments in north and southeast Asia have built effective command and control environmental agencies and integrated them with the institutions of industrial policy.
+His most recent books include two published by Oxford University Press.
+The first published in 2015 is titled China’s Technological Catch Up Strategy: Industrial Development, Energy Efficiency and CO2 emissions and it focuses on the impact of high speed technological learning in China’s energy intensive industries on CO2 emissions.
+The second published in 2005 and titled Industrial Transformation in the Developing World focuses on policy integration in developing East Asia or the integration of industrial technological upgrading policies with industrial environmental improvement policies.
+An earlier book, titled Pollution Control in East Asia (2002), and published jointly by Resources for the Future and the Institute for Southeast Asian Studies examines the degree to which governments in north and southeast Asia have built effective command and control environmental agencies and integrated them with the institutions of industrial policy.